Project Management as a Business Discipline

 As a customer, it is necessary to nurture a culture of "mission success first" and put completing over competing.
 As a contractor, profitability and liquidity must be maintained.
 Another objective is a delighted customer, who comes back for more project business.

 Success in complex project supply networks (PSNs) requires project managers to apply new skills.
 Trained in Project Business Management, they navigate through a landscape of divergent interests, cultures, jurisdictions, and personalities in addition to the competencies needed for traditional (internal) project management.

 Tapping into decades of practical experience, we provide classroom training and coaching on the job.
-We help project managers on both sides of the negotiation table:
+We help project managers on various sides sides of the negotiation tables:

 - Project Managers on Contractor Side:

 "Making Customer Projects Profitable and the Customer Happy"

 "Managing Project Supply Networks (PSNs) (PSNs)"

 "Profitability for Prime Contractors"

 Certification is a proven way to communicate professionalism and set stakeholder expectations.